htl-leo-syp-project-organization/if.05.61_00-class-materials/Units/REST.md

   return likeSymbol
 }
 ```

+`patchPostFor` accepts the id of the blog entry to be patched and the patch object itself.

 **One remark:** Since we wanted to show how to work send REST requests from a JavaScript frontend to a backend we did a few ugly hacks.
 These shall be fixed in the next unit.

 1. Creating an object and sending it to the REST server in the middle of HTML rendering code is a real no-go.